royabhirup-ms/caf-runbooks/scenarios/appmod-azure-dotnetcore/README.md

 Next, the migration will be completed successfully and the hardcoded secrets will be replaced with Azure Key Vault integration.
 Copilot will also build the solution to ensure the changes are successfully applied.
 If failed, copilot will automatically try to fix and rebuild the application.

-**Note** - It is recommended to fix the errors manually if copilot fails to fix, please review the changes and make necessary modifications if required.

 ![kv complete](./images/kvcomplete.png)

 Here are some code changes made by copilot for Azure Key Vault integration: